Iamnerses/Broken-Phone-game/README.md

 1. Visit the live demo or run locally (see below).
 2. Choose a language (English or Armenian) from the dropdown.
 3. Add questions, save them as a preset, or load a saved preset.
-4. Pass the device to answer each question.
+4. Answer the first question, submit and pass to next player.
 5. View the final story and play again!

 ## Running Locally